What exactly is a recession?

 Recession in Australia?

 The Australian economy contracted 0.3% in the first three months of 2020 – the March quarter.
-Given the lockdowns over April and May, the economy will probably contract in the current June quarter.
-So Australia is in recession, as Australian Treasurer Josh Frydenberg admitted this week.
+In the June quarter the economy contracted by 7%.
+So the data matches the definition of a recession.

+This doesn’t sound like your typical recession.
 And indeed it is not.
-This recession was largely caused by a health emergency (COVID-19) rather than economic or financial factors.
+This recession is wholly the result of a health emergency (COVID-19) rather than economic or financial factors.

-And in Australia, the March quarter was characterised by events of Biblical proportions – bushfires, drought, cyclones and floods – as well as the pandemic.
+Certainly the economy contracted slightly in the March quarter but this was characterised by events of Biblical proportions – bushfires, drought, cyclones and floods – as well as the pandemic.
 The fact that the economy shrank by just 0.3% is remarkable.

 For that we have to thank all levels of Government and the Reserve Bank.